fireballpoint1/GasSimulator/README.md

 8.remove datatype declarations<br>

 ### TODO
+* correct XPE and YPE type arrays of CGAS12
 * Usage guide in the wiki for fortran
 * mail steve  - DONE
 * formulate graphs to be plotted